 We also note that the regulatory inspection for fire and rescue services is likely to become significantly more onerous as responsibility passes to the HMICFRS.
-This is expected to have potential resource implications for most FRS services nationally as it is the first time the FRS sector has been subjected to this level of review.
+This is expected to have potential resource implications for most FRS services nationally as it is the first time the FRS sector has been subjected to this level of the resource implications.